Split-Flows: Measure Transport and Information Loss Across Molecular Resolutions: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 We thank Daniel Nagel for providing the lipid bilayer simulation and for fruitful discussions.
+Furthermore, we gratefully acknowledge William Noid for providing extensive and constructive feedback on an earlier preprint of this work.
 This work is supported by Deutsche Forschungsgemeinschaft (DFG) under Germany’s Excellence Strategy EXC-2181/1–390900948 (the Heidelberg STRUCTURES Excellence Cluster).
 The authors acknowledge support by the state of Baden-W\"urttemberg through bwHPC and the German Research Foundation (DFG) through grant INST 35/1597-1 FUGG.